Fabulang/quiz/en/secret-recipe-challenge.md

    * the recipe requires exceptional skill
    * the task is impossible

+2. She tries to

+   * ask other chefs for advice
+   * read Mr Forrester's cookery books
+   * spy on Mr Forrester
+   * hack into Mr Forrester's computer

+   but it doesn't help.

-2. Clementine discovers the secret ingredient, because she notices
+3. Clementine discovers the secret ingredient, because she notices

    * a photograph on the wall
    * a basket of fruit in the kitchen
    * an elderly woman who often visits Mr Forester
    * how Mr Forester prepares the tarts

-3. The secret ingredient is a fruit that grows
+4. The secret ingredient is a fruit that grows

    * in the countryside nearby
    * on top of a mountain
    * on a hill in the next town
    * in Mr Forester's garden

-4. Mr Forester is particularly impressed because Clementine
+5. Mr Forester is particularly impressed because Clementine

    * demonstrated her dedication
    * made the fruit cake perfectly